ishehadeh/howlite/writing/report/main.typ

 A small, easily parsed grammar is valuable because it makes implementing tooling easier.
 Anything from simple syntax highlighting in _Emacs_ to an auto-formatter or linter dramatically easier to implement when parsing the language isn't a significant hurdle.

 Howlite's syntax is expressable in an LR grammar.
 Consequently, the grammar is unambiguous.
-Furthermore, the grammar aims to reduce look ahead as much as possible.
+While writing the grammar, we aimed to reduce look ahead as much as possible.
+For example, function's type parameters are written `index_of[:u32](...)`, which disambiguates the use of `[...]` from array access.

 == Clarity